appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ### Upload App Version Manually

-If you have pre-built iOS or Android applications and want to distribute or preview them for testing, you can upload them using the upload field on the right panel (if no version is available) or using the "Upload New Version" button at the bottom right (if there are versions already present) to upload your files to the distribution profile.
+Pre-built iOS or Android applications can be uploaded for distribution or preview by using the upload field on the right panel (if no version is available) or the "Upload New Version" button at the bottom right (if versions are already present) to upload files to the distribution profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-main7.png' />

 After the file is uploaded, it is checked for errors and parsed for metadata.
-If there is an error, it is displayed on the upload area.
+Any errors that occur will be displayed in the upload area.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/image (156).png' />

-Once the upload is complete, you will see the new version added to the top of the list with parsed metadata.
-You can now share this version with the testers or preview it on a virtual device in your browser.
+Once the upload is complete, the new version will be added to the top of the list with parsed metadata.
+This version can then be shared with testers or previewed on a virtual device in the browser.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-main8.png' />

 :::info

-Please note that iOS and Android binaries have different tabs.
-You can click on the required OS tab to navigate between them.
+Please note that iOS and Android binaries are displayed in separate tabs.
+The required OS tab should be clicked to navigate between them.

 :::